geodynamics/aspect/cookbooks/free_surface/doc/free_surface.md

 'free surface' deformation should be applied.
 In this case, we are dealing with the 'top' boundary of a box in 2D.
-There is another significant parameter that needs to be set here: the value for the stabilization parameter "theta."
+There is another significant parameter that needs to be set here: the value for the stabilization parameter "theta".
 If this parameter is zero, then there is no stabilization, and you are likely to see instabilities develop in the free surface.
 If this parameter is one then it will do a good job of stabilizing the free surface, but it may overly damp its motions.
 The default